 We transmit and store personal information and other confidential information of our partners, our customers, and consumers, including payment information.
 Third-party applications integrated within our solutions may also handle or store personal information, credit card information, including cardholder data and sensitive authentication data, or other confidential information.
 We do not proactively monitor the content that our customers upload and store, or the information provided to us through the applications integrated with our solutions, and, therefore, we do not control the substance of the content on our servers, which may include personal information.
 Additionally, we use third-party service providers and sub-processors to help us deliver services to customers and restaurant guests.
-These service providers and sub-processors may handle or store personal information, credit card information, or other confidential information.
-There may in the future be successful attempts by third parties to obtain unauthorized access to the personal information of our partners, our customers and restaurant guests.
+These service providers and sub-processors may handle or store personal information, credit card information, or other confidential information of our partners, our customers and restaurant guests.
 This information could also be otherwise exposed through human error, malfeasance, or otherwise.
 The unauthorized release, unauthorized access, or compromise of this information could have an adverse effect on our business, financial condition, and results of operations.
 Even if such a data breach did not arise out of our actions or inactions, or if it were to affect one or more of our competitors or our customers' competitors, the resulting consumer concern could negatively affect our customers and our business.